 Dies Natalis Lecture by Catherine de Vries, Professor of Political Behaviour in Europe at VU Amsterdam.
 The 2019 Dies Natalis celebration will revolve around the university’s profile theme of Governance for Society.

 |Dies Natalis Lecture by Catherine de Vries, Professor of Political Behaviour in Europe.
 'The rise of challenger parties and the future of democracy in Europe'

 |Round table discussion on fact-free politics led by Yvonne Zunderop, featuring researchers Sanne Kruikemeier (UvA) and Antske Fokkens (VU) from the recently launched Amsterdam Young Academy

-Professors are invited to take part in the procession.
-To this end, they should be in the Foyer no later than 15 minutes before the start of the session.
-It would be greatly appreciated if the professors were to wear their university gowns.
+All professors are invited to take part in the procession.
+Please be in the foyer no later than 15 minutes before the start of the programme.
+It would be greatly appreciated if you would wear your university gown.

 The Dies Natalis 2019 takes place in the Aula of the main building.